Do You Know Nevada’s Electric Scooter Laws?

 Nevada Revised Statute 484B.767

-Under NRS 484B.767 certain persons operating electric scooter while on duty are not required to comply with laws in certain circumstances.
+Under NRS 484B.767 certain persons operating electric scooters while on duty are not required to comply with Nevada electric scooter laws in certain circumstances.
 The following are the certain persons listed in the statute:

 - Peace officer